E. 29th AVENUE TOWN CENTER

 Restōr Medical Spa was founded in 2011 with the goal of providing individualized medical treatments and plans in a spa-like setting.

 The Waples and their highly-trained staff of estheticians offer laser hair removal, Botox treatments, chemical peels, skin care and resurfacing, among other services.
 But customers will also enjoy the relaxation and calming influences of aromatherapy, tranquil environments, and a healing, gentle touch.
-They will celebrate five years in business together – and in Stapleton – in November 2016.
+They celebrated five years in business together – in November 2016.

 “We have built our clientele based on personalized service and lasting relationships,” says Flora.
 “It is important to us, and to our clients, that they feel catered to, understood, and known personally, so that we can design the perfect medical grade treatment plan for them.
 Because of that, many of our clients are also our friends and neighbors.”